-Considered by many to be the gay capital of Europe, Amsterdam is one of the most welcoming destinations in the world for LGBTQ travellers.
-It has numerous neighbourhoods all over the city dedicated to the LGBTQ community, where you’ll find gay bars, clubs, and hotels.
-With its winding canals and beautiful architecture, Amsterdam has something to offer to every traveller.
-Those who are gay in Amsterdam will feel totally at home in this welcoming city which has long been at the forefront of LGBTQ activism and fight for acceptance.
+Aside from the gay scene, with its iconic winding canals and beautiful architecture, Amsterdam has something to offer every traveller.
+Gay travellers in Amsterdam will feel at home in this welcoming city which has long been at the forefront of LGBTQ activism and fight for acceptance.

 Are there gay areas in Amsterdam?